microsoft/nni/docs/howto_1_WriteTrial.md

 >>Please refer to [Annotation README](../tools/nni_annotation/README.md) for more information about annotation syntax and its usage.

 >Step 2 - Enable NNI Annotation
-In the yml configure file, you need to set *useAnnotation* to true to enable NNI annotation:
+In the YAML configure file, you need to set *useAnnotation* to true to enable NNI annotation:

 ```yml
 useAnnotation: true